meavk/k8s-in-codespaces-routing/README.md

 ## Overview

-This repo is to demonstrate the use of Kubernetes in Codespaces in a production like scenario where an ingress is setup for routing.
+This repo is to demonstrate the use of Kubernetes in Codespaces in a production-like scenario where an `ingress` is set up for routing.

 > Refer to the original `Kubernetes in Codespaces` [repository](https://github.com/cse-labs/kubernetes-in-codespaces) to understand more about the setup and usage.